 Anyone caught dumping oil on the ground will be banned permanently from the property of Original Speedway Park.
 Oil disposal barrel provided.

-Arguing, threatening, or fighting is not allowed , whether it be directed at a race official, fellow competitor or spectator.
+Arguing, threatening, fighting or use of profanity is not allowed , whether it be directed at a race official, fellow competitor or spectator.

-1st Offense: $200.00 fine to be paid before the offender will be allowed to return to the race track.
+1st Offense: $200.00 fine & one race suspension, fine to be paid before the offender will be allowed to return to the race track.

 2nd Offense: Additional $200.00 fine & two race suspension.